-Jerusalem-centered World Map - personal use only - ON SALE * digital $1.95
+Jerusalem-centered World Map - personal use only $5 digital

 This Jerusalem-centered global perspective on the planet is an azimuthal equal area map.

 All maps are not created equal.
 Many popular world maps do not serve the essential needs of map users, because they fail to locate countries and continents in anything like the way they are actually arranged on the face of the earth.
 Such maps render the globe as a rectangle or ellipse and slice up oceans and continents with arbitrary boundaries that have no existence on the continuous surface of the spherical earth.
 Moreover, all equal area world maps also contain significant shape distortions of areal features in addition to their locational shortcomings.

 The good news is that a better world map is available using a projection known to cartographers as the Azimuthal Equal Area or Lambert projection.
 Using the flexible centering capabilities of this projection it is possible to create a world map that maintains good locational relations, avoids undue shape distortion in addition to, as its name proclaims, preserving true areas.
 This remarkable world map is achievable by centering the map at the heart of the world’s land masses, ensuring thereby that the bulk of the distortion associated with any flat representation of the spherical earth will be situated in the vast expanses of the Pacific Ocean.